 Top tip: If your room is narrow, paint the two shortest walls a slightly lighter shade than the longer walls, and keep the floor and ceiling neutral to correct the room's proportions.

-Another myth about white paint is that it makes other colours ' pop'.
+Another myth about white paint is that it makes other colors' pop'.
 WRONG.
-Dark walls accentuate colour, making them far more vibrant than a magnolia-blah background.
-Splashes of bold, bright colour – maybe even neon, for the braver of us – will make a strong statement, and cool pastel shades also contrast beautifully with darker tones.
+Dark walls accentuate color, making them far more vibrant than a magnolia-blah background.
+Splashes of bold, bright color – maybe even neon, for the braver of us – will make a strong statement, and cool pastel shades also contrast beautifully with darker tones.

-And if vivid colours aren’t really your thing, accent metallics look incredible against a dark background, plus the reflective surfaces will help more light bounce around the room.
+And if vivid colors aren’t really your thing, accent metallics look incredible against a dark background, plus the reflective surfaces will help more light bounce around the room.

 This is a brilliant trick if you are working with a smaller space.
-Painting furniture, especially bigger pieces like wardrobes and book shelves, the same dark colour as the walls can stop a small space feeling cluttered and keeps the room looking more open.
+Painting furniture, especially bigger pieces like wardrobes and bookshelves, the same dark color as the walls can stop a small space from feeling cluttered and keeps the room looking more open.

 Florals don’t necessarily have to be all about pretty pink roses and whimsical daisy chains, they can be moody too.
-Our favourite way to incorporate them?
+Our favorite way to incorporate them?
 A wall mural.
 A whole room of florals could get a bit psychedelic but we love the sophisticated look of this Dutch Masters-esque wall mural.
-You can find very similar prints at Surface View.

-11. Make dark colours work with any style
+8. Make dark interior design work with any style